SAP/generator-easy-ui5/CONTRIBUTING.md

 1. Create a branch forking the generator-easy-ui5 repository and do your change.

-2. Commit and push your changes on that branch
+2. Commit (with a commit message following the [conventional-commit](https://www.conventionalcommits.org/) syntax) and push your changes on that branch

 3. If your change fixes an issue reported at GitHub, add a [keyword](https://help.github.com/articles/closing-issues-using-keywords/) like `fix <issue ID>` to the commit message: